Assisted Voluntary Return and Reintegration pilot program

 If your refugee claim has been rejected by the Immigration and Refugee Board (IRB) and your appeals have failed, you must leave Canada.
 If you do not leave voluntarily, the CBSA must enforce your removal.

-Should you choose to voluntarily leave, you may qualify for a new government program — the AVRR — that will help you travel to, and make a fresh start in, your home country.
-A voluntary return offers you a way to return home with support, dignity and anonymity.
+Should you choose to voluntarily leave, you may qualify for the AVRR program, which will help you travel to, and make a fresh start in, your home country.

 What assistance is available?